xregistry/spec/core/spec.md

 - If the Resource does not exist prior to this operation, it MUST be implicitly created, the following rules apply:
-  - If there is only one Version created, then it MUST become the default Version, and use of the `setdefaultversionid` query parameter is OPTIONAL.
+  - If there is only one Version created, then it MUST become the default Version, and use of the `?setdefaultversionid` query parameter is OPTIONAL.
   - If there is more than one Version created, then use of the `setdefaultversionid` is REQUIRED and MUST be set to the `versionid` of one of the specified Versions.